-While your here, be sure to catch the Fall of Atlantis show.
+While you’re here, be sure to catch the Fall of Atlantis show.
 It’s an animatronic show telling the story of the fall of the mythical city of Atlantis.
 There’s water, smoke, fire, and even a giant dragon.
-The 10-minute show runs at the top of every hour and it’s free, free, free!
+The 10-minute show runs at the top of every hour, and it’s free, free, free!

 The Ethel M Chocolate Factory

 Chocoholics will love to sink their teeth into this tour.
 The Ethel M Chocolate Factory is one of Vegas’s top free tourist destinations.
 Both their self-guided tours and their botanical cactus gardens are free to visitors.
 The tours themselves show how their chocolates and treats are made while also giving insight into the history of the factory.

 An amazing option for families who want something both educational and delicious in their tours, the Ethel M Chocolate Factory is both visually striking and extremely entertaining in its own right.
 Maybe that’s why 2,000 people drop by every single day!